-(a) Definitions.
+Definitions.
 As used in this clause-

-"All employment openings" includes all positions except executive and top management, those positions that will be filled from within the contractor's organization, and positions lasting 3 days or less.
-This term includes full-time employment, temporary employment of more than 3 days' duration, and part-time employment.
+"All employment openings" means all positions except executive and top management, those positions that will be filled from within the Contractor's organization, and positions lasting 3 days or less.
+This term includes full-time employment, temporary employment of more than 3 days duration, and part-time employment.